No, It can't be true.

 He hadn't found Cassandra.
 She was still lost, and he was still alone.

-Lost in his thoughts, the dog didn't notice that the girl had fallen asleep at some point of her breakdown and the sun was slowly rising on London.
+Lost in his thoughts, the dog didn't notice that the girl had fallen asleep at some point during her breakdown and the sun was slowly rising on London.

 Oh.
 She's awake.